Tech500/OneWay_nRF24L01_Battery_Switch/README.md

 video live stream.
 Web camera consumes 10,000 mAH every 24 hours; switching battery on/off by webserver, URL Request over the nRF24L01 should extend battery between battery charges.

-Thanks to Google's Bard for answering my many prompt for respondes and guidence; made the project a reality!
+Thanks to Google's Bard for answering my many prompts and Bard's guidence; made the project a reality!

 1/14/2024  Files have been updated; supporting switching battery on/off, putting the ESP32 into Deep Sleep, and waking ESP32 from Deep Sleep; using external 0, RTC_GPIO pin.